History of Curtis Sliwa in Timeline

 May 1977: Creation of the Magnificent 13

-1979: Renaming to Guardian Angels
+1979: Renaming to the Guardian Angels

-December 1981: Fatal Shooting of Frank Melvin
+December 1981: Death of Frank Melvin

 1981: Marriage to Lisa Evers

-In 1981, Curtis Sliwa married his second wife, Lisa Evers, who was the National Director of the Guardian Angels and co-hosted a radio show called Angels in the Morning.
+In 1981, Curtis Sliwa wed his second wife, Lisa Evers.
+She was National Director of the Guardian Angels and co-hosted a WABC-AM radio show called "Angels in the Morning".

-1986: Training with the WWF
+1986: Lisa Evers' Training with the WWF

-In 1986, Lisa Evers, Curtis Sliwa's then-wife, briefly trained with the World Wrestling Federation.
+In 1986, Lisa Evers, then Curtis Sliwa's wife, briefly trained with the World Wrestling Federation.

-1990: Begins Career at WABC-AM
+1990: Start of Radio Career at WABC-AM

 In 1990, Curtis Sliwa began his radio broadcasting career at WABC-AM.

-June 19, 1992: Kidnapping and Shooting of Curtis Sliwa
+June 19, 1992: Kidnapping and Shooting of Sliwa

-1992: Admission of Faked Subway Rescues
+November 1992: Admission of Faking Subway Rescues

-1993: Supported Giuliani
+1993: Support for Rudy Giuliani

 In 1993, Curtis Sliwa supported Rudy Giuliani in the mayoral race.